P9425 Avenue Layering Engine

 More Than a Mix Effect

-Introducing the new Avenue Layering Engine for use in broadcast, live venues and presentation.
+Use Ensemble’s Avenue Layering Engine for broadcast, live venues and presentation.
 With two, independent linear keyers, program/preset background transitions, and audio mixing and breakaway, it’s an agile and flexible solution to combining audio and video content.
-Inputs can be driven by SDI signals from cameras, remote feeds, character generators, graphic and stillstore systems, and video servers.
+Inputs can be driven by SDI signals from cameras, remote feeds, character generators, graphic and stillstore systems and video servers.
 The full range of SDI signals from SD to HD and 3G formats are supported.
+Realtime processing and low latency make it easy to integrate – even in complex signal chains.

 Powerful, Flexible Keying and Layering